johanhedin/sdrx/doc/USING.md

 The more channels you specify, the more loaded the channelization thread will be.
-Please monitor your system load when running `sdrx` with many channels to get an understaning of how much you can load your specific system.
+Please monitor your system load when running `sdrx` with many channels to get an understanding of how much you can load your specific system.
 Especially Airspy devices combined with many channels consume quite some processing power at the moment.